TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 18/2 Kings 18.29.md

 ---

-Thus saith the king, Let not Hezekiah deceive you; for he will not be able to deliver you out of his hand:
+Thus says the king, 'Don't let Hezekiah deceive you; for he will not be able to deliver you out of his hand.